runwayml/learn/docs/create/train-models.md

 ## Step 2: Create a Training Experiment
 Launch RunwayML and click **Train a Model** from the splash screen.
 The training directory is also available from the left navigation.

 Currently, Training Experiments are only available with the StyleGAN model.
-Click to **Start Experiment**, give it a title, and then click **Create**.
+Click to **Start Training**, give it a title, and then click **Create**.

 <img src="assets/images/create/train-models/startTrainingExperiment.gif" alt="screen recording showing how to start a training experiment">

 ## Step 3: Select the Dataset
 Select one of the public datasets or, to use your own data, simply click the **+ button** or drag in your folder of images.
 Your dataset will then be compressed and uploaded.
-This can take a while, but when it finishes, click **Next**.
+This can take a while, but click **Next** when it finishes.

 ?> Any dataset you upload will be private to your account.